rHermes/adventofcode/README.md

 Had to get the explanation about how it worked from redditor.
 Learned a lot by doing this.

+### Year 2017

+#### Day 10

+I liked this task, not because it was so difficult, but because it was novel to implement a hashing algorithm.

 ### Year 2016